alfarodeprado/bo-ena/analysis/README.md

 # Annotation / Sequence ENA submission tool

-Standalone script to create per-sample submission files from the model excel file, and submitting to ENA making use of Webin-CLI.
+Standalone script to create per-sample annotation or assembly submission files from the model excel file, and submitting to ENA making use of Webin-CLI.

 It is specifically designed to make use of a standardized excel file format, and for submission of plastid annotation / sequences (chromosome list is hardcoded).